xtknight/vdpau-va-driver-vp9/README.md

 1. GPU with VP9 NVDEC decode support: https://developer.nvidia.com/video-encode-decode-gpu-support-matrix
 2. NVIDIA Linux video driver (only tested with 440.44 so far; not sure what the minimum version is for VP9 support)

-   nvidia-settings should show "VP9" under X Screen/VDPAU Information/Base Information
+   vdpauinfo will not report VP9 support, unless you have a patched version of it (unsure if this is available yet).
+Use nvidia-settings instead.
+It should show "VP9" under X Screen/VDPAU Information/Base Information

    ![NVIDIA VDPAU Settings VP9](doc/img/nvidia-settings-vp9.png "NVIDIA VDPAU Settings VP9")

-   vdpau-info will not report VP9 support, unless you have a patched version of it (unsure if this is available yet).

 3. Chromium with VAAPI patch (NOT Google Chrome)
-4. VDPAU latest include headers (for compiling this patch): https://gitlab.freedesktop.org/ManojBonda/libvdpau
+4. Latest headers for VDPAU with VP9 patch (for compiling this patch): https://gitlab.freedesktop.org/ManojBonda/libvdpau

 # Limitations and Disclaimers